Horizon will become the first ‘carbon positive’ national dairy in the U.S.

 It’s still too early to say definitively how well regenerative agriculture will really work—and the potential may vary depending on where a farm is located.
 Horizon is now in the second year of a detailed soil health study of 11,000 acres on seven farms, with 6,700 cows, in five states.
 “It is very important for us that whenever we are saying that we are rolling out different or better practices, this is building on our real data from our real farmer partners, that we work directly with them,” Lozano says.

 Since many dairy farmers are also struggling financially, Horizon is launching a new fund, beginning with a $15 million investment, that will support its 600 farmers with grants and loans to adopt more sustainable practices.
 That includes regenerative practices, along with investments in renewable energy and energy efficiency at dairies.
-(Danone, Horizon’s parent company, already buys renewable energy certificates for its own manufacturing plants, but is also making a shift to using renewable energy directly at those plants as well.)
+(Danone, Horizon’s parent company, already buys renewable energy certificates for its own manufacturing plants, but it’s also making a shift to using renewable energy directly at those plants as well.)

 Regenerative practices are key to the plan’s success, Lozano says.
 Horizon wants to prove that the changes can also make farms more productive, improving the bottom line for farmers.
-“Our big aim is to prove that there is a business case behind these regenerative agriculture practices…not only making sense from the climate change point of view or the impact from the planet point of view, but also making sense from the business point of view,” he says.
+“Our big aim is to prove that there is a business case behind these regenerative agriculture practices . . . not only making sense from the climate change point of view or the impact from the planet point of view, but also making sense from the business point of view,” he says.